mastrio/IGB200FireGame/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Counter Fire is a student developed project for the IGB200 assesment submission for the DES project brief.
+Counter Fire is currenntly a student developed project for the IGB200 assesment submission for the DES project brief.
 This is the first prototype which is still lacking animations and a second scenario but features majority of the key fire mechanics.

 It is developed with a future port to iPad systems, so the movement and interaction systems were designed with this basis.